fguillen/StylePaletteGallery/README.md

 Gallery playground to test the [StylePalette gem](https://github.com/fguillen/StylePalette)

-You don't need to install you can use the hosted demo:
+You don't need to install it you can use the hosted demo:

 - http://stylepalettegallery.fernandoguillen.info/